Buying used stuff: a critical step in environmental conservation

 Clothing

 Well-made clothing, particularly when it’s been well-cared for, can last years and years.
-So train your sites on high-quality clothing.
+So, train your sites on high-quality clothing.
 Try out some strategies for developing a minimalist wardrobe.
 Focus on enduring style over fast fashion (the trend of stores selling cheaply made clothing that isn’t meant to last much longer than a season).
 You’ll find a world of possibilities at resale retailers, consignment shops, vintage stores, and specialty online resellers.

 Books

 Don’t judge a used book by its cover.
 Page through it.
 Pick it up, peruse it, smell it, or do whatever else you do to determine if it’s in good condition.
 Then snap it up at a big discount over the retail price.
-Locally, there are many opportunities to find books.
+Locally, there are many opportunities to find used books.
 For example, Hennepin County Library’s “Friends of the Library” has used book sales periodically.
 You can also find used books dependably curated at a number of stores in the Twin Cities, including Half Price Books, Magers & Quinn, and Moon Palace Books.

 Bikes